Network Myanmar

 4. Text of Burma Citizenship Law dated 15 October 1982 and of the 1983 Citizenship Rules

-5. A more authoritative translation of the Burma Citizenship Law dated 15 October 1982
+5. Another translation of the Burma Citizenship Law dated 15 October 1982, source not known

 6. Burmese text of the 1982 Burma Citizenship Law dated 15 October 1982